sulaihasubi/insurance-claims-fraud-detection/README.md

 1. Decision Tress
 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/decision-trees.png)
 Dataiku have the ability to display the decision trees that underlying the model.
-a) The "proportions of target classes" describe the raw distribution of classes at each node of the decision tree.
+* The "proportions of target classes" describe the raw distribution of classes at each node of the decision tree.